Training Solutions Institute

 Southeast Tech operates a child care facility located on campus.
 The Scarbrough Center is a state-licensed child care facility able to care for 84 children between the ages of 4 weeks to 10 years.
 This quality care is available at a reasonable fee and promotes the intellectual, social, emotional, and physical development of the child.
 Activities are based on the child’s interests and development level.
 The Scarbrough Center is open for child care from 7:00am to 5:00pm Monday through Friday when classes are in session.
 Enrollment is limited to Southeast Tech students and staff.
 For information regarding fees and openings, contact the Scarbrough Center at 605.367.8444.

 Adult Education and Literacy/Adult Learning Center/GED

-The Adult Education and Literacy (AEL) program at Southeast Tech offers General Educational Development (GED) and English as a Second Language (ESL) instruction as well as basic skill development in math, reading, and writing to help students prepare for employment or post-secondary education.
+The Adult Education and Literacy (AEL) program at Southeast Tech offers General Educational Development (GED) and English as a Second Language (ESL) instruction as well as math, reading, and writing classes to help students prepare for employment or post-secondary education.
 The AEL program offers structured, teacher directed classes as well as an individualized, independent study program.
 Eligible students must be at least 16 years old and beyond compulsory attendance age.

 GED participants must make an appointment to attend a scheduled orientation session.
 Students wishing to enroll in ESL or basic skill development classes must make an appointment for registration.
-Official GED tests are offered on site.
+Official GED Practice Tests and Official GED tests are offered on site.

-Information regarding the Adult Education and Literacy program can be obtained from a counselor, instructor, or staff at the Learning Center by calling 605.367.7997.
+Information regarding the Adult Education and Literacy, ESL and GED programs can be obtained from a counselor, instructor, or staff at the Learning Center by calling 605.367.7997.